earaujoassis/watchman/README.md

 is created in Backdoor's message broker and a given Agent is responsible to act upon that action/message.
 The Backdoor's server is written in Ruby and Hanami (a really cool web framework) and it uses RethinkDB to save application state.
-The Agents are written in JavaScript.
+The Agents are written in Python.
 The message broker is based on RabbitMQ.

 Backdoor and Agents are decoupled because we could have an Agent for every server and a master Backdoor instance.
 It reminds the ideas used in [Kubernetes](http://kubernetes.io/).
 Kubernetes